Remember To Explore Bali!

 Duration: 7 – 8 hrs

-The highlight of the trip will be Besakih, called the “Mother of temples” dating back to the 8th century.
+The highlight of this Bali trip will be Besakih temple, called the “Mother of temples” dating back to the 8th century.
 It is frequent place of ceremonies located under the holy mountain Agung.
 In fact, the biggest one not only in Bali but in the whole of Indonesia.
-Bearing in mind that it is located close to an active volcano, it almost seems like a miracle that it has survived the tragic eruption in 1963.
+Bearing in mind that it is located close to an active Bali volcano, it almost seems like a miracle that it has survived the tragic eruption in 1963.
 To finish the day with something truly calming and beautiful, we will take you to Sidemen village offering us a picturesque view of rice fields.

 Day 2: East Bali tour